thock321/CyborgCipher/README.md

 All ASCII characters, except control codes, are supported.
 (32 to 255)

-Please note that this program is only guaranteed to run on Windows 10 machines.
+Please note that this program has only been tested on Windows 10 and Ubuntu, and thus only guaranteed for those two operating systems.

 ## Getting Started